Membership & Activities

 WWAMI School of Medical Education

-The additional eight IACUC members have opted to remain anonymous as allowable with IACUC regulations.
+The additional seven IACUC members have opted to remain anonymous as allowable with IACUC regulations.

-The members of the UAA Institutional Animal Care and Use Committee (IACUC) are appointed by the Chancellor through the Institutional Official, the Vice Provost for Research.
-The UAA committee has scientists representing each of the units using animals in research or teaching, as well as a non-affiliated member of the community.
+The members of the UAA Institutional Animal Care and Use Committee (IACUC) are appointed by the Chancellor through the Institutional Official, the Executive Director, Compliance.
+The UAA committee has scientists representing each of the colleges using animals in research or teaching, as well as non-affiliated and non-scientific members.

-The IACUC committee meets on the second Friday of the month in the CPISB 101D conference room.
+The IACUC committee meets on the second Friday of the month in the CPISB 101D conference room or in a videoconference meeting format.
 Protocols and issues for discussion must be submitted in IRBNet at least 5 days prior to the meeting.

 The principal investigator(s) attending the IACUC meeting is optional, but highly